Kst (software)

 Kst is a plotting and data viewing program.
 It is a general purpose plotting software program that evolved out of a need to visualize and analyze astronomical data, but has also found subsequent use in the real time display of graphical information.
 Kst is a KDE application and is freely available for anyone to download and use under the terms of the GPL.
 It is noted for being able to graph real-time data acquisition.

 History

 Kst was initially developed by Barth Netterfield, an astrophysicist as a personal project.
 By 2004 it had begun to be used in various universities and the European Space Agency and development was funded by the Canadian Space Agency.
-Kst is written in C++ and based upon the Tk tollkit.
+Kst is written in C++ and based upon (but does not use) the Tk toolkit.
 It is targeted towards large (million element) data sets.

 Features

 kst is a fast real-time large-dataset plotting and viewing tool with basic data analysis functionality.